Blog » How to Guides » GROW Model Of Coaching

 However, if you find that your client is constantly diverting to searching for options and their solutions, you may discuss moving to the next phase of the model.

 But you may have to go back and forth with the ‘Reality’ phase to achieve the same outcome.

 Just make sure you stay focused on the goal to then achieve a meaningful session of discussing reality.

 Assessing Reality Using 21 Guided Questions

-Here is a list of questions that will undoubtedly help your client open up and talk about their reality with more clarity and focus.
+Drawing from my experience, here is a list of questions that will undoubtedly help your client open up and talk about their reality with more clarity and focus.